 East Beach in Santa Barbara has more than a dozen volleyball courts and rents out balls to anyone who wants to play.
-A weight room, restaurant, and lockers can also be found at the Cabrillo Pavilion Bathhouse, built in 1927 and set for a $12 million restoration.
+A weight room, restaurant, and lockers can also be found at the Cabrillo Pavilion Bathhouse, built in 1927 and marked for a $16.7 million restoration.
 Parking is free.

 The beautiful dunes and white sand of the public beach in Gulf Shores are only part of the appeal.
 Wildlife aficionados will appreciate the chance to hike through the Bon Secour National Wildlife Reserve, and the historic Fort Morgan State Historic Site is a must for history buffs.
 Visitors can explore a fort that was active during the Civil War, the Spanish-American War, and both World Wars.
-Plan to spend the day, since parking is $5 an hour but just $10 for the entire day.
+Plan to spend the day, since parking is $5 for up to four hours but just $10 for the entire day.

 For a quieter beach in Hilton Head away from the crowds, Islanders Beach Park attracts fewer people than nearby Tybee Beach but is no less charming.
 It has white sand, tree-lined playgrounds, walking paths, and, visitors note, immaculately clean bathrooms.
 Parking is by permit only, which requires an application and a $30 fee.

 If headed to Jacob Riis Park Beach in Far Rockaway, New York, plan to make it a full day outing.
-There are lots of great restaurant and snack options for a midday meal, and on Sunday evenings, a drum circle gathers to play.
+There are lots of great restaurant and snack options for a midday meal.
 The waters can get rough, so it's not always the best choice for a swim, but the beach doesn't get too crowded.
 Parking fees are $10 a day Memorial Day weekend through Labor Day, or purchase a season pass for $65.

 Jones Beach on Long Island isn't just a beach; it's more like a swimming park.
 In addition to the beach, there are two swimming pools, as well as frequent air shows and volleyball tournaments.
 The state park entrance fee is $10 a vehicle when the beach is open.
 Visitors say the beach and bathrooms are clean and the boardwalk is great for families.